basp/nanibot/Nani.md

 Nani will make use of the `markov_server` if it's available.
 This means you can start to ramble and she'll gradually get better at making sense and responding appropriately.
 Of course, mostly she'll be rambling though.

+The best thing is: you can try out the `markov_server` without activating the bot.

+    > cd("directory/to/nani/src").
+    > c(markov_server).
+    > markov_server:start().
+    > markov_server:seed("Hell yeah!").
+    > markov_server:generate(5). % or any number of words you desire

+The goal is to be able to play around with your response generators before you hook them into the bot or even after that.

+# Bootstrapping
+TODO: Describe boostrapping all the bot components

+# Interacting
+TODO: Describe interacting with the `nani_bot` API.